ideal-lab5/Grants-Program/applications/cryptex.md

 7. The session validators then verify each of the shares they received, which feeds into the [disputes process](#disputes-phase) as discussed below.
 8. Then, session validators act as a 'secret key transport layer', where they each provide a shares for each validator who was assigned a slot in the previous step..
 That is, they reencrypt up to $n$ shares that were published by the other members of the secret society.
 9. Finally, each participant receives a set of encrypted key shares that they can then decrypt, derive public keys from, and reencrypt.
-10. For a subset of the society that passed the disputes phase, a default public key can be derived.
+10. For a subset of the society that passed the disputes phase, a public key/private key pair can be derived.
 We elaborate on that [here](#key-derivation).

 <p align="center">
  <img src="../static/img/secret_society.png" alt="Secret Society high-level overview"/>